-With the SDL2 bootstrap, the app’s splash screen may not be dismissed immediately when your app has finished loading, due to a limitation with the way we check if the app has properly started.
+With the SDL2 bootstrap, the app’s splash screen may be visible longer than necessary (with your app already being loaded) due to a limitation with the way we check if the app has properly started.
 In this case, the splash screen overlaps the app gui for a short time.

 kivy.clock.Clock.schedule_once to run it

 in the first active frame of your app, or use the app build method.

 Pausing the App¶

 When the user leaves an App, it is automatically paused by Android, although it gets a few seconds to store data etc. if necessary.
 Once paused, there is no guarantee that your app will run again.